Anonymusgc/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-This is a Rock Paper Scissors game (for now in browser console) made with javascript
+This is a Rock Paper Scissors game made with javascript